-Football is not just the most popular sport in America but it is also hugely popular across the globe.
-With a fervent fan base & many of the highest paid players in the universe, Football's history can be traced back to the early part of the 20th century when a number of small leagues started cropping up in varied regions across the country.
+Football is by far the most popular sport in the U.S. but is also quite popular across the world.
+With a ardent fan base and some of the wealthiest players in the universe, Football's lineage can be traced back to the early part of the twentieth century when a number of leagues started cropping up in varied parts across the states.

-These days the NFL, or National Football League, has become the best-known sports leagues in the world and, depending on where you live in the states, if you're a fan of football you usually have definite and distinct alliances to the particular team that either plays football in your city or a neighboring one.
+These days the NFL, or National Football League, has become the best-known sports leagues in the universe and, depending on where you live in the states, if you are a football fan you generally have defined and unmistakable alliances to the particular team that either plays in your city or a neighboring one.

-There are 32 teams across the country that are a part of the NFL and your allegiances usually will be formed based on either where you were born or where you grew up.
-This actually makes for interesting and exhilarating games because, since Americans tend to move quite frequently, you can often find fans of one city's team living in a different area but still cheering for "their" team when they are in town to play the home team.
+There are 32 teams across the country that play in the NFL and your alliances most assuredly will be formed based on either where you grew up or where you were born.
+This actually makes for very interesting and gut wrenching games because, since Americans tend to move quite frequently, you may sometimes find many fans of one city's team located in a different area but still cheering for "their" team when they are in town to play the local team.

-Some states, and indeed some cities, have more than one NFL team that represents them.
-Often you find one of these teams representing the National Football Conference, or NFC, while the other represents the Atlantic Football Conference, or AFC .
+Some states, and indeed some cities, have more than one NFL team that represents them. usually you find one of these teams representing the NFC, or National Football Conference, while the other represents the Atlantic Football Conference, or AFC.

 About Team One® Tickets & Sports Tours, Inc.

-Team One® Tickets & Sports Tours has been in the business of procuring premium event tickets such as New York Jet’s tickets since 1979.
-Over these 37 years we have built our reputation on customer service, dependability and great prices.
+Team One® Tickets & Sports Tours has been in the business of procuring premium event tickets such as Cincinnati Bengal’s tickets since 1979.
+Over these 38 years we have built our reputation on customer service, dependability and great prices.
 Learn More…

-Team One Tickets is a privately owned agency that buys and resells New York Jets tickets on the secondary market.
-We are not Ticketmaster, LiveNation, StubHub or the official New York Jets box office nor are we affiliated with New York Jets or any professional sporting organization, performer, or venue.
+Team One Tickets is a privately owned agency that buys and resells Cincinnati Bengals tickets on the secondary market.
+We are not Ticketmaster, LiveNation, StubHub or the official Cincinnati Bengals box office nor are we affiliated with Cincinnati Bengals or any professional sporting organization, performer, or venue.
 Our ticket prices reflect the cost of obtaining premium seating and are usually sold above "face value".